aacb/zimbra2gmail/README.md

 ## Usage

-It is a project that just started, and is expected to become inactif during these last days of 2017 (Christmas and New Year).
-It should be ready to use in January, 2018.
+It is a project that started just before these last days of 2017 (Christmas and New Year), was paused and then re-started in January 2018.

+It is now ready to use, noting that some Zimbra filter commands are still missing, as they are not used by the first users we are migrating.

-Anyone can already use this project just as a learning (or teaching) tool of basic compiler principles.
+Anyone can already use this project just as a learning (or teaching) tool of basic compiler principles, based on a top-down approach with a regular grammar for a preditif parser.

 ## Installation instructions